This position is in Office of Water (OW).

 You will be evaluated for this job based on how well you meet the qualifications above.

 We will review your resume and required documents to ensure you meet the basic qualification requirements.
 Your resume must address the knowledge, skills, and abilities listed in the Qualifications section.
 If you meet basic qualification requirements, your application will be further evaluated based on your answers to the online assessment.
-Your responses to the online assessment will be used to measure the degree to which your background matches the requirements for the position and an applicable score assigned.
+Your responses to the online assessment will be used to measure the degree to which your background matches the requirements for the position.
+You are being evaluated under the category rating method which means, if you are determined to be qualified, you will be placed into the ‘Best Qualified’, ‘Well Qualified’, or ‘Qualified’ category.
+NOTE: Preference eligible veterans must be selected, or decline further consideration, before applicants who are ineligible for veterans’ preference can be selected (to learn more, visit Veterans’ Preference).

 We will compare your resume and supporting documentation to your responses on the assessment questionnaire.
 If you rate yourself higher than is supported by your application materials, your responses may be adjusted and/or you may be excluded from consideration for this job.
 We will evaluate your qualifications and eligibility and notify you if you meet minimum qualification requirements.
 If you are referred for consideration, you may be subject to additional assessments.

-NOTE: We do not require a separate statement responding to the competencies, also referred to as Knowledge, Skills, and Abilities (KSAs).
+NOTE: We do not require a separate statement responding to the competencies, also referred to as Knowledges, Skills, and Abilities (KSAs).
 However, your resume should clearly show possession of these competencies.

 You may preview questions for this vacancy.

-Documents to submit online (you should redact your social security #, date of birth, and other personal information):
+NOTE: You should ensure your social security number, date of birth, and any other personal information are redacted.

--Resume clearly stating your experience related to this position as described in the Duties and Qualifications sections.
-Your experience description needs to be clear/specific–we may not make assumptions regarding your experience.
+–Resume clearly stating your experience related to this position as described in the Duties section and Qualifications section.
+In describing your experience, you need to be clear and specific.
+We may not make assumptions regarding your experience.

--Responses to online assessment questionnaire (must complete online–it’s not a document you upload).
+–Responses to the online assessment questionnaire (you must complete this online – it is not a document you need to upload).

--Displaced Federal employees (ICTAP/CTAP): most recent performance appraisal, proof of eligibility, and most current SF-50 noting position, grade level, tenure, and duty station.
+–Displaced Federal employees under ICTAP/CTAP: copy of your most recent performance appraisal, proof of eligibility, and your most current SF-50 noting position, grade level, tenure, and duty station.

 How to Apply